A well-thought-out set that includes almost every tool you'll ever need in the kitchen.

 Boasts nylon handles for secure grip and silicone-coated stainless steel for scratch-free use.
-Comes with an attractive utensil holder.
+Includes not only cooking utensils but also food prep tools like a can opener, peeler, meat tenderizer, and masher.
+Comes with an attractive utensil crock.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.